fastapi/sqlmodel/docs/databases.md

 I'll tell you more about SQL, SQLModel, how to use them, and how they are related in the next sections.

-!!! info "Technical Details"
+/// info  | Technical Details

 SQLModel is built on top of SQLAlchemy.
 It is, in fact, just <a href="https://www.sqlalchemy.org/" class="external-link" target="_blank">SQLAlchemy</a> and <a href="https://pydantic-docs.helpmanual.io/" class="external-link" target="_blank">Pydantic</a> mixed together with some sugar on top.

+///

 ## NoSQL Databases